shinezyy/shinezyy/README.md

 Here are some ideas to get you started:
 -->

+I am now bridging the gap between LLM inference systems and their "Speed-of-Light", much as I once bridged the performance gap between CPU simulators and real silicon.

 - I am a deep learning performance architect in NVIDIA, working on LLM inference system analysis, benchmarking, and modeling.
     - I am systematically studying performance on emerging models (such as sparse attention models, video generation models) on cutting-edge hardwares.